How to become a good student: Find your struggle and fix it

 Why it works: Teaching forces you to organize and simplify ideas.
 If you can explain it clearly, you understand it.
 If you stumble, you know exactly where to review.

-Try the SQ3R Study Method Cheat Sheet
+SQ3R Study Method Cheat Sheet (find it in the support section below)

-*Make It Stick: The Science of Successful Learning by Peter C. Brown, Henry L. Roediger III, and Mark A. McDaniel
+Book: *Make It Stick: The Science of Successful Learning by Peter C. Brown, Henry L. Roediger III, and Mark A. McDaniel: Grounded in cognitive psychology, it shows why active recall, spaced repetition, and retrieval practice are so effective.

-A practical guide with study strategies and tips that high-performing students actually use.
+Book: *How to Become a Straight-A Student by Cal Newport: A practical guide with study strategies and tips that high-performing students actually use.

 Pomodoro block: Set a timer for 25 minutes.
 During that time, work on one single task.
 No multitasking, and no phone checks!
 After the timer finishes, take a 5-minute break.